MainShayne233/cremma/docs/stringDocs.md

 <a name="isNumberString"></a>

 ## isNumberString() ⇒ <code>boolean</code>
-Returns true is string is a valid number, false otherwise.
+Returns true if string is a valid number, false otherwise.

 **Kind**: global function
 **Params**: <code>string</code> string - String to check if number